Use Source Network Address Translation (SNAT) for outbound connections

 Protocol = TCP

-Without different destination ports for the return traffic (the SNAT port used to establish the connection), the client will have no way to separate one query result from another.
+Without SNAT ports for the return traffic, the client has no way to separate one query result from another.

 Outbound connections can burst.
 A backend instance can be allocated insufficient ports.
 Use connection reuse functionality within your application.
 Without connection reuse, the risk of SNAT port exhaustion is increased.